 Dr. Logel is an Associate Professor in War Gaming Department of the Center for Naval Warfare Studies at the United States Naval War College in Newport, Rhode Island.
-He specializes in American history and the influence of military education and professionalization in the nineteenth century.
-He is the author of a forthcoming monograph with Louisiana State University Press on the role of West Point engineers and the rise of New York City.
+He specializes in American history and the influence of military education and professionalization in the nineteenth and twentieth centuries.
+He is the author of Designing Gotham: West Point Engineers and the Rise of Modern New York, 1817-1898 (LSU Press, 2016).

 Since joining the War Gaming faculty in 2011, he has focused his research on the use of historical methods in game analysis for gaining insights into maritime operational issues.
 Specifically, he has collaborated in qualitative research and analytical projects that have informed the Navy’s development of future naval warfighting concepts, Maritime Homeland Defense, Command and Control of forces in a Communications Degraded Environment, and the drafting of operational plans for emerging threats.